pusher/pusher-websocket-react-native/README.md

 }
 ```

-use this if you want to use connection state changes to perform different actions / UI updates
+Use this if you want to use connection state changes to perform different actions/UI updates.
-The different states that the connection can be in are:
+The connection can have different states, as follows:

-- `CONNECTING` - the connection is about to attempt to be made
+- `CONNECTING` - Currently attempting to establish a connection
-- `CONNECTED` - the connection has been successfully made
+- `CONNECTED` - Connection successfully established
-- `DISCONNECTING` - the connection has been instructed to disconnect and it is just about to do so
+- `DISCONNECTING` - Connection is about to be disconnected.
-- `DISCONNECTED` - the connection has disconnected and no attempt will be made to reconnect automatically
+- `DISCONNECTED` - Connection has been disconnected with no attempts to automatically reconnect.
-- `RECONNECTING` - an attempt is going to be made to try and re-establish the connection
+- `RECONNECTING` - Atempting to re-establish the connection.

 #### `onError`